nv-morpheus/Morpheus/docs/source/morpheus_quickstart_guide.md

      --name <REF_MODEL_NAME>/<VERSION_NUMBER>
 ```

 Now that we've figured out how to deploy models let's move on to the next step.
-Now it's time to deploy the relevant models, which have already been copied to `/opt/morpheus/common/models` which are bound to `/common/models` within the MLFlow pod.
+Now it's time to deploy the relevant models, which have already been copied to `/opt/morpheus/common/models` which are bound to `/common/models` within the MLflow pod.

 ```bash
 (mlflow) root@mlflow-6d98:/mlflow# ls -lrt /common/models